winitzki/scall/tutorial/programming_dhall.md

 So, we would like the function `deflateFList` to return the tail of the list (a value of type `CList a`) when an item fails the predicate.

 The type `CList a` is equivalent to `FList a (CList a)` by definition of the least fixpoint.
-We conclude that the type signature of `deflateFList` should be relaxed, so that the function could return not only values of type `FList a b` but also values of type `b`.
+We conclude that the type signature of `deflateFList` should be modified so that the function could return not only values of type `FList a b` but sometimes also values of type `b`.
 To that end, we rewrite the function's type signature as:
 ```dhall
 let deflateFListEither